-The glossary is designed to provide basic definitions of words and phrases commonly used in discussions about lesbian, gay, bisexual and transgender people and related issues.
+The glossary is designed to provide basic definitions of words and phrases commonly used in discussions about lesbian, gay, bisexual, transgender and questioning/queer people and related issues.
 All language is constantly evolving; new terms are introduced, while others fade from use or change their meaning over time.
 This remains true for the following terms and definitions.
 For terms that refer to people’s identities, people must self-identify for these terms to be appropriately use to describe them.

 Agender: A person who is internally ungendered or does not have a felt sense of gender identity.
 (From UC Berkeley Gender Equality Resource Center)

 Ally: A term used to describe someone who does not identify as LGBTQ but who is supportive of LGBTQ equality in its many forms and through a wide variety of different expressions, both personal and private.